amaankazi81/Real-Time-Web-Chat-Application/README.md

 **Hosting**

 Frontend: Hosted on GitHub Pages.

-Backend: WebSocket server host on other cloud platform.
+Backend: WebSocket server host on local or other cloud platform.

 Make sure the WebSocket server URL in app.js points to the correct hosted URL.